You Earned a Ticket!

 Foundations

 Most education-related philanthropic dollars are spent on things like scholarships or to support the operational costs of schools or programs.
 But a small, fragile portion supports organizations that equip school systems to tackle systemic change.
-Many of the organizations listed above are dependent on these Foundations.
+Many of the organizations listed above are dependent on these foundations.

 Foundations for systemic change in education